Isabella Lovestory: Career

-In 2023, Rodriguez embarked on the Laticonica Tour with support from collaborator and boyfriend Kamixlo.
+In 2023, Lovestory embarked on the Laticonica Tour with support from collaborator and boyfriend Kamixlo.
 The tour would be across 13 different countries over 24 dates.
 To support the tour, she released the single Latina.
 In July 2023, she played at the Festival d'été de Québec where she opened for Pitbull.
 In December 2023, she released "Fuetazo" featuring Villano Antillano in December 2023.
 The song was featured on Pitchforks weekly selects playlist.

-2024 saw Rodríguez embark on a European tour, the Plastic Fantasy Tour, was announced in May of this year and would see Rodriguez play festivals such as CDMX Festival and MELT Festival in Germany.
-2024 saw Rodriguez release three singles, "Botoxxx", "VIP" and "Puchica", which was described as fun and carefree by Isabella herself.
+2024 saw Rodríguez embark on a European tour, the Plastic Fantasy Tour, was announced in May of this year and would see Lovestory play festivals such as CDMX Festival and MELT Festival in Germany.
+2024 saw Lovestory release three singles, "Botoxxx", "VIP" and "Puchica", which was described as fun and carefree by Isabella herself.
 The latter two singles released this year would appear on Rodríguez’s second studio album.

-In 2025, Rodriguez announced her second studio album, Vanity, which was released on 27 June 2025.
+In 2025, Lovestory announced her second studio album, Vanity, which was released on 27 June 2025.
 The album was preceded by six singles, "VIP", "Puchica", "Putita Boutique" with Taichu, "Telenovela", which was named Track of The Day by SoundCloud on April 28 of that year, Gorgeous and "Eurotrash".
 In a press release, Rodríguez described Vanity by saying "Thematically, this album explores fragility, how easily a mirror shatters, but it also explores the indestructible and eternal essence of beauty.
 I don’t mind when things break, I like to collect the pieces and create something new."
-So far, the album has been received well by music critics, with critics noting Vanity's expansive range of genres and Isabella's lyricism.
-Rodriguez played LadyLand festival on June 28, 2025, alongside FKA twigs and Pabllo Vittar.
+The album has been received well by music critics, with critics noting Vanity's expansive range of genres and Isabella's lyricism.
+The album also placed 23 on Pitchfork’s Best Pop Albums list for the year.
+Alongside playing LadyLand festival on June 28, 2025, alongside FKA twigs and Pabllo Vittar, Lovestory would embark on the Vanity World Tour which saw her play shows in the United States, Canada, Europe and Latin America.

+Vanity received a Juno Award nomination in the new Latin Music Recording of the Year category at the Juno Awards of 2026.